odoo/documentation/applications/accounting/others/analytic/usage.rst

 To illustrate analytic accounts clearly, you will follow three use cases, each in one of three different types of company:

-1. Industrial company: Costs Analyse
+1. Industrial company: Cost Analysis

-2. Law Firm: reinvoice spent hours
+2. Law Firm: Reinvoice Spent Hours

-3. IT/Services Company: performance analysis
+3. IT/Services Company: Performance Analysis

-Case 1: Industrial company: Costs Analyse
+Case 1: Industrial company: Cost Analysis
 -----------------------------------------

 In industry, you will often find analytic charts of accounts structured